Bachelor of Science in Nursing (BSN)

 Elms bachelor of science in nursing students are well educated through rigorous coursework, state-of-the-art simulation labs and through diverse clinical practice in a variety of healthcare settings to gain the knowledge and skills to successfully engage in professional nursing practice.

 Elms nursing graduates become knowledgeable, innovative professional nurse leaders prepared to influence and drive healthcare change, make important contributions to patient safety and quality healthcare delivery.

-Elms boasts award-winning BS athletes across all Division III sports.
+- Elms boasts award-winning BSN athletes across all Division III sports.
 More than half (60%) of our athletes on the women’s lacrosse, softball, and basketball teams are also nursing majors.

 Click to view course requirements for the Nursing (BSN).

 Click to collapse the course requirements for the Nursing (BSN).

 |NUR 2201||Fundamentals of Nursing||5|